 - You can count your money in a joint account if your spouse is coming.

-- If you're using an account in their name solely, you'll need to show that you have access to the funds.
+- If you're using an account solely in their name, you'll need to show that you can access the funds.

 - You won't be able to borrow this money from someone else.